Indian Youth Climate Network: Projects

 The aim is to create a clean technology project in rural India that will reduce greenhouse gases, and work towards reducing the heating of the planet.
 The first rural energy project of IYCN is going to be implemented in the south Indian state of Tamil Nadu in a village called MGR Nagar on the outskirts of Coimbatore.

+EU - India Youth Climate Conclave

+The Indian Youth Climate Network (IYCN) was a part of the launch programme of the EU-India Youth Climate Conclave.
+The Delegation of the European Union (EU) held the proposed Youth Climate Conclave as part of the 2020 World Sustainable Development Summit (WSDS).